Alex Wagner: Personal life

 On August 30, 2014, Wagner married former White House nutrition policy advisor and assistant chef Sam Kass in a ceremony held at Blue Hill at Stone Barns, a restaurant in Pocantico Hills, New York.
 The wedding was attended by then U.S. President Barack Obama and his family, as Kass had been the Obama family personal chef since they lived in Chicago.
-Wagner and Kass' first child, Cyrus, was born in 2017.
-On April 16, 2019, she gave birth to their second son, Rafael.
+Wagner and Kass' first child was born in 2017.
+On April 16, 2019, she gave birth to their second son.
 In 2025, Wagner announced that she and Kass are now divorced.

 Books

-In April 2018, Futureface, her book about her Burmese American ancestry, was published.
-In 2020, a second version adapted for younger readers was published in 2020.
+Futureface, Wagner's memoir exploring her Burmese American ancestry, was published in April 2018.
+In 2020, a second version adapted for younger readers was published.

+Wagner's second book, The Steal: Four Right-Wing Hard-Liners, One Republican Presidency, and the Raid on America's Courts, was published by Flatiron Books in September 2026.
+It examines the development of the conservative federal judiciary through the activities of Reagan-era attorney general Ed Meese, businessman and political donor Joseph Coors, conservative activist Paul Weyrich, and Supreme Court nominee Robert Bork.